.png)

 - A me piace la pizza.
 (I like pizza)

-To form a negative sentence if you use a “pronome atono” you must put the negation “non” before the pronoun, otherwise you must put “non” before the verb.
+To form a negative sentence with an atono pronoun, we must put the negation non before the pronoun.
+Otherwise we put non before the verb.

 - Non ci piace viaggiare.
 (We don't like travelling)